King Leer: Plot

-At school, Bart has to choose a new musical instrument.
+At school, Bart has to choose an instrument to play in music class.
 Bart learns from the music teacher that if he breaks it, Homer will have to pay for it.
 Bart begins to taunt Homer with the threat of breaking his violin.
 Homer saves it one more time, only to break his beer mug, go berserk and smash the violin.
 Homer then goes to Moe's Tavern for a drink.
 Moe receives a phone call, rages at the caller, and angrily chases the customers out of the bar.
 Homer and Marge discover Moe leaving and follow him.
 They discover Moe fighting with his father, Morty Szyslak.
 Marge and Homer attempt to reunite the family by inviting Moe, his brother Marv, his sister Minnie, and his father over for dinner.

 Before dinner, it is revealed that at one time Moe's family sold mattresses.
 Moe screwed it up when his father told him to sabotage their rival's store.
 Moe refused, and was tricked by the rival store, who sabotaged his family's stores with bed bugs, ultimately leaving them with three locations.
 At dinner, things are tense between Moe and his family members, so Marge and Homer bring a television into the dining room to show the Szyslayks the good times they had together.
 After seeing themselves together in a mattress commercial with a Christmas theme, they reconcile.
 Morty gives keys to his stores to Marv, Minnie, and finally Moe.

 Springfield's residents gather at Moe's store, where Moe shows them a mattress ad he made with his siblings.
 He soon realizes that his brother and sister's intent was to sabotage him and make his store look bad by saying that people have died on his mattresses, including fat people and prisoners.
 The siblings begin to sabotage each other.
-Moe pops the tube man in front of one of their stores.
+Moe pops the inflatable gorilla in front of one of their stores.
 Marv and Minnie retaliate by controlling the up and down button outside of the store, constantly torturing Hans Moleman as he is trying out a mattress.
 Moe then floods their store, flushing out the customers inside.
 Marv and Moe get into a sword fight using signs.
 Marv finally throws a sign at Moe before taking off.

 Marge goes to tell Morty that his children are fighting with each other, and she needs his help.
 At first he refuses, but Marge persuades him.
 Marge, Homer, and Morty arrive to see Moe announce that he will destroy his brother and sister's mattresses, and they can't destroy his, because his are in a secret place, which turns out to be the bar.
 Marge tells him that some families don't belong together.
 He accidentally breaks a jar of bugs and everyone flees the building, scratching themselves.